alessioalex/reloadify/README.md

 The second module depends on `LiveReload`, so it's a no-go for the reasons listed before.

 Last but not least, it was fun.

+## gotchas

+Make sure you have `<body></body>` tags for HTML pages, those are needed to inject the script that takes care of reloading the page.
+If you don't have those the page will be hanging.

 ## tests